 How Big is a Kilobyte?

 How big is a kilobyte?
 How big is a gigabyte?
-Relative to each other how big are any two files?
-Here’s some information which can help you to get your head around file sizes and comparing file sizes.
+Relative to each other, how big are any two files?
+Here’s some information which can help you get your head around file sizes and comparing them.

 File size is commonly measured in bytes.
 In a plain text file, typically each byte is equal to one letter.
-One page of text can hold a few thousand letters so a plain text file that has one page’s worth of text might be about 4000 bytes in size.
-Since 1000 bytes equals 1 kilobyte, we could express that as 4 kilobytes (KB).
+One page of text can hold a few thousand letters, so a plain text file that has one page of text might be about 4,000 bytes in size.
+Since 1,000 bytes equals 1 kilobyte, we could express that as 4 kilobytes (KB).

 Plain text files can only contain letters, numbers and punctuation marks.
 In other words, they can’t contain any formatting.
-Formatting is a general term which includes such things as bold text, colored text and fonts (typefaces).
-The information needed to store formatting information in a file takes up space and thus increases a file’s size.
-If one took that one page plain text file and converted it into a Microsoft Word document, underlined some of the text, converted some of the text to Palatino and other text to Times New Roman then this formatted one-page document might grow to be around 100 KB in size.
+Formatting is a general term that includes such things as bold text, colored text or fonts (typefaces).
+The information needed to store formatting details in a file takes up space and thus increases a file’s size.
+If we took that one-page plain text file and converted it into a Microsoft Word document, underlined some text, converted some of the text to the Palatino font and other text to Times New Roman, this formatted one-page document might grow to be around 100 KB in size.

-If you then placed a jpeg image into that one-page Word file its size would increase further.
-The size of jpeg images can vary widely from tens of kilobytes to hundred, thousand or even tens of thousands.
-Let’s imagine that we insert a jpeg that is about 2 inches x 3 inches in size and is low resolution.
+If you then placed a jpeg image into that one-page Word file, it’s size would increase further.
+The size of jpeg images can vary widely from tens of kilobytes to hundreds, thousands or even tens of thousands.
+Let’s imagine that we insert a jpeg that is about 2 inches x 3 inches in size and is a low resolution.
 Such a jpeg might be 100 KB in size.
-Now, our Word file could be about 200 KB in size.
+Now our Word file could be about 200 KB in size.

-At this point, you hopefully remember that 1 letter is typically 1 byte in size and have a sense for how file size grows and that you have a rough idea of how large a word processing file can be.
+At this point, you hopefully remember that 1 letter is typically 1 byte in size and have a sense for how file size grows.
+You likely have a rough idea of how large a word processing file can be.
 Let’s move on.

 8 bits = 1 Byte = 1 letter